Wind-River/vxworks7-ros2-build/README.md

 ```

 It could be that the build fails if it runs behind the firewall, see [#22](https://github.com/Wind-River/vxworks7-ros2-build/issues/22).
-In this case rerun it without a certificate check as
+In this case, rerun it without a certificate check as

 ```bash
 wruser@d19165730517:/work WGET_OPT="--no-check-certificate -O" CURL="" make